How to Decorate a Green and White Christmas Tree

 Green ornaments that are not basic green but a unique colored green (such as apple green, chartreuse, emerald green, olive green, seafoam green, mint green, or lime green) give your green and white Christmas tree a designer look.

-You can also add in a bit of sparkle by adding a tiny touch of gold, silver, and/or other metallic color or mirros to compliment the green color.
+You can also add in a bit of sparkle by adding a tiny touch of gold, silver, and/or other metallic color or mirrors to complement the green color.

-You can decorate with ribbons, floral picks, pine cones, tree branches, or whatever you desire to set the right mood and complement the other decor in your room.
+You can decorate with ribbons, floral picks, pine cones, tree branches, or other items that coordinate with your chosen aesthetic.

 Consider using 5-7 oversized ornaments that will be the focal point of your Christmas tree.
 Oversized ornaments on a standard height tree should be no larger than a cantaloupe so as not to look juvenile.
 The larger the tree, the larger your ornaments can be.

-You can finish your white and green tree by using a color coordinating tree topper and Christmas tree skirt.
+Finish your white and green Christmas tree by using a color coordinating tree topper and Christmas tree skirt.

-You can use a traditional star or angel as your Christmas tree topper, or select most anything else.
+You can use a traditional bow, star, or angel as your Christmas tree topper, however feel free to get creative with a unique option.
 Some people prefer to not put anything on top of their Christmas tree.

 For a Christmas tree skirt, you can use something fancy, or just wrap the bottom with a blanket or other large piece of fabric since it will soon be covered with gifts.